migurski/talkingpapers/README.markdown

 DAY ONE:
 Disaster occurs
-Relief organization investigates how to help, creates forms Admisters forms
+Relief organization investigates how to help, creates forms Administers forms
 Makes decisions based on information from forms
 DAY TW0
-Admisters forms
+Administers forms
 Makes decisions based on information from forms
 DAY THREE
-Admisters forms
+Administers forms
 Makes decisions based on information from forms

-(repeat to conclsion of relief effort)
+(repeat to conclusion of relief effort)

 ####successful relief logistics research timeline